epicecu/programmor-adapters/README.md

 [![Tests](https://github.com/epicecu/programmor/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/epicecu/programmor/actions/workflows/tests.yml)

 ## Notes
-- The Gevent webserver is prefered over the eventlet server due to the server emit function failing to work and causing the server to restart, generating a new session id.
+- The Gevent webserver is preferred over the eventlet server due to the server emit function failing to work and causing the server to restart, generating a new session id.

 ## Install